wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-creating-command.rst

 3. Tell RobotBuilder if it should create buttons on the SmartDashboard for the command.
 A button will be created for each parameter preset.
 4. Set the parameters this command takes.
 A single command with parameters can do the same thing as two or more commands that do not take parameters.
 For example, "Drive Forward", "Drive Backward", and "Drive Distance" commands can be consolidated into a single command that takes values for direction and distance.
 5. Set presets for parameters.
 These can be used elsewhere in RobotBuilder when using the command, such as binding it to a joystick button or setting the default command for a subsystem.
-6. Run When Disabled.
+6. *Run When Disabled*.
 Allows the command to run when the robot is disabled.
 However, any actuators commanded while disabled will not actuate.
-7. Autonomous Selected.
+7. *Autonomous Selection*.
 Whether the command should be added to the Sendable Chooser so that it can be selected for autonomous.

 Setpoint commands come with a single parameter ('setpoint', of type double); parameters cannot be added, edited, or deleted for setpoint commands.